SBA Paycheck Protection Loan Program

 - Interest on any other debt obligations that were incurred before the February 15, 2020.

-You can apply to your lender to forgive your loan for the amount of payroll costs plus payments of mortgage interest, rent, and utilities incurred during the 8-week period after the loan is disbursed.
+To qualify for forgiveness, you must use at least 60 percent of the loan amount on payroll costs; you may use the remaining 40 percent on eligible overhead costs.
+If you are unable to spend 60 percent of the loan amount on payroll costs, you will still be eligible for some loan forgiveness.
+You can apply to your lender to forgive your loan for the amount of payroll costs plus payments of mortgage interest, rent, and utilities incurred during the 24-week period after the loan is originated.
 The amount that can be forgiven is proportionate to maintaining employees and wages.
 You must apply through your lender for forgiveness and provide:

 - Documentation verifying the number of employees on payroll, their pay rate, IRS payroll and state income tax filings, and unemployment insurance filings;